KCPS/st3-theme-kcps/README.md

 Any of the dozen and a half other themes supplied in the Color Scheme - Default package can be chosen by replacing the "color_scheme" setting value with the name of another theme file in the archive.
 Because of its popularity, ST2&3 have a strong user base, many of whom have created their own text themes, and published them on the Internet.
 Look around and see what you like.

 If you do find a text them you like, here are the steps to install it.
 Recall above I mentioned ST3 creating another Packages directory in the user space under directory Sublime Text 3 in Windows Appliction Data area.
 Under THIS Packages directory you will also find sub-directory User.
 Copy your text theme file into User.
 Open ST3 and from the Preferences menu select Settings - User.
 This will open an editing tab or 'pane' in ST-ese entitled "Preferences.sublime-settings | User".
-Let's say your then file is named Freesia.tmTheme, currently quite popular with ST users (.
-Copy the following entry into the onto a line in the editing space:
+Let's say your then file is named Freesia.tmTheme, currently quite popular with ST users (https://github.com/nilium/st-theme-freesia).
+Copy the following entry onto a line in the editing space:

 	// Sets the colors used within the text area "color_scheme": "Packages/User/Fessia.tmTheme",

-(don't forget the comma!) and from the File many select Save or press Ctrl+S.  Your text will instantly change to the new color scheme, and if you hadn't already created your own user settings, a file called "Preferences.sublime-settings" will have been created for you in Packages/User.
+(don't forget the comma!) and from the File menu select Save, or just press Ctrl+S.  Your text will instantly change to the new color scheme, and if you hadn't already created your own user settings, a file called "Preferences.sublime-settings" will have been created for you in Packages/User.
 I'll say more about customizing the text theme later.

 Before moving on, I will note that Packages/User is the directory where all user customizations are kept.
 Preference settings such as the one we just altered are in a file there as are any text themes.
 You can also keep custom versions of the user interface theme in files there, and the user interface is the topic to which I will next turn your attention.
 But one last word about Packages/User.
 Its importance is that it is never altered whenever you may install updates to the Sublime Text editor.
 As a relatively recent application (created by Australian Jon Skinner c.
 2007), updates adding features and correcting defects are still a frequent occurrence - 11, for example, in 2013.
 After becoming familiar with ST3 you will likely accumulate a number of custom files which you will not want the next update to overwrite.
 So stay out of the other directories that ST3 uses, keep to Packages/User.
 Now to the user interface.